rpellerin/rpellerin.github.io/content/motorizing-an-ikea-skarsta-standing-desk.md

 [This one on Obi.de](https://www.obi.de/schluessel-abzieher/lux-sechskant-schluessel-comfort-6-mm/p/3471075).

-Maybe also buy a shaft coupler 7mm-9mm, if the motor takes in a 10mm shaft for instance.
+Maybe also buy a [7mm shaft coupler](https://www.amazon.de/dp/B07HKJL1XC), if the motor takes in a 6mm shaft for instance.
 The hex shaft of the desk is 6, so you must at least buy an adapter for 7mm+.

 ## DC motor driver